codepo8/developer-advocacy-handbook/things-not-to-say-on-stage.md

 **Replacements:**

-* "This has been part of Computer Science teaching for years, and for good reason because \$x"
+* "This has been part of Computer Science teaching for years, and for good reason because X"
-* "This should look familiar to anyone who went to a similar school as me, and for those who didn't, there's truckloads of information available online about it"
+* "This should look familiar to anyone who went to a similar school as me, and for those who didn't, there's truckloads of information available online about it at X"
 * "You might remember this from school -- now you see how it can be applied in a real job.
 Who knew?"

 A lot of people create the web.
 Not all took the official path.

-## "That's why Y(your product) is much better than (competitor) X"
+## "That's why Y( your product) is much better than (competitor) X"

 This is common in advertising, especially in America.
 You show off your product by making others look worse.
 This is pointless and only invites